-YMCA Professionals supervise all of our camps.
-We recruit our staff through local churches, leadership organizations, and from area colleges and universities.
-All Staff are required to complete a minimum of 30 training hours including, but not limited to, First Aid, CPR, AED, and Van Driver Safety prior to the first day of camp.
-We take pride in the high expectations we set for our camp staff and evaluate them on a regular basis.
-If you have any questions about our summer camp staff, please contact our Sr. Program Director.
+All Staff are required to complete a minimum of 30 training hours including, but not limited to, Coronavirus Training, First Aid, CPR, AED, Social Emotional Learning, Child Developmental milestones prior to the first day of camp.
+We take pride in the high expectations we set for our program staff and evaluate them on a regular basis.